Skip to main content

 UNESCO World Heritage

-The Mezquita-Catedral: 1,300 years in one building
+The Mezquita-Catedral: thirteen centuries, one building

 Mezquita-Catedral at a glance